mxcl/Path.swift/README.md

 Changing directory is dangerous, you should *always* try to avoid it and thus we don’t even provide the method.
-If you are executing a sub-process then use `Process.currentDirectoryURL`.
+If you are executing a sub-process then use `Process.currentDirectoryURL` to change *its* working directory when it executes.

-If you must then use `FileManager.changeCurrentDirectory`.
+If you must change directory then use `FileManager.changeCurrentDirectory` as early in your process as *possible*.
+Altering the global state of your app’s environment is fundamentally dangerous creating hard to debug issues that you won‘t find for potentially *years*.

 # I thought I should only use `URL`s?